codeclimate/codeclimate-rubocop/config/contents/lint/or_assignment_to_constant.md

-This cop checks for unintended or-assignment to a constant.
+Checks for unintended or-assignment to a constant.

 Constants should always be assigned in the same location.
 And its value should always be the same.
 If constants are assigned in multiple